isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-coffee-grounds-in-your-garden/index.md

 Rain can wash away the barrier.
 6.

 **Cat Repellent: ** * **Method: ** Sprinkle coffee grounds around areas where cats are digging or fouling. * **Benefit: ** Cats generally dislike the strong smell of coffee grounds. * **Effectiveness: ** Can be a temporary deterrent.
-7. **Acid
-- Loving Plants (Limited Direct Use): ** * While used coffee grounds are not highly acidic, some gardeners still sprinkle small amounts around acid
+7. **Acid-Loving Plants (Limited Direct Use): ** * While used coffee grounds are not highly acidic, some gardeners still sprinkle small amounts around acid-loving plants.
-- loving plants.

 If your soil is already acidic, this won't change it much.

-* **Best Use for Acid Lovers: ** The best way to use coffee grounds for acid
-- loving plants is through compost, as the composting process mellows the pH and provides organic matter.
+* **Best Use for Acid Lovers: ** The best way to use coffee grounds for acid-loving plants is through compost, as the composting process mellows the pH and provides organic matter.

 ##  Plants That Benefit Most from Coffee Grounds

 Given their neutral to slightly acidic pH (when used) and nutrient content, coffee grounds are particularly beneficial for:

-1. **Acid
-- Loving Plants (Indirectly via Compost): ** * While direct application has limited pH impact, incorporating coffee grounds into compost provides humic acids that can slowly lower soil pH over time and improve soil structure for these plants. * **Examples: ** Azaleas, Rhododendrons, Blueberries, Hydrangeas (can intensify blue color if soil is already acidic), Camellias.
+1. **Acid-Loving Plants (Indirectly via Compost): ** * While direct application has limited pH impact, incorporating coffee grounds into compost provides humic acids that can slowly lower soil pH over time and improve soil structure for these plants. * **Examples: ** Azaleas, Rhododendrons, Blueberries, Hydrangeas (can intensify blue color if soil is already acidic), Camellias.
 2.

 **Vegetables that Prefer Slightly Acidic to Neutral Soil and Love Nitrogen: ** * **Examples: ** Tomatoes, Carrots, Roses, Onions, Potatoes, Corn, leafy greens (Lettuce, Spinach, Kale).
 3. **Fruiting Plants: ** The potassium content (though low) can be beneficial. * **Examples: ** Strawberries, Raspberries.

 **Plants that *may* not benefit (or where caution is advised): **

-* **Alkaline
-- loving plants: ** While used grounds won't significantly lower pH, they won't help if your soil is too alkaline. * **Seedlings: ** High concentrations of coffee grounds, especially uncomposted, can inhibit seed germination due to certain compounds.
+* **Alkaline-loving plants: ** While used grounds won't significantly lower pH, they won't help if your soil is too alkaline. * **Seedlings: ** High concentrations of coffee grounds, especially uncomposted, can inhibit seed germination due to certain compounds.
 It's best to use them around established plants or through compost.

 * **Plants in very hot, dry climates: ** If used as a thick top dressing, coffee grounds can sometimes form a crust that repels water once dry, making it harder for water to penetrate.